Naho Yashiro

 Kyota Shimada

-At MizLinx, he is mainly in charge of hardware development and sensor evaluation.
-He is a fourth-year student at the Department of Mechanical Engineering, Faculty of Science and Technology, Keio University.
+Kyota is in charge of hardware development and sensor evaluation at MizLinx while conducting research on velocity sensors for water flow at university.
+He is a first-year master’s student at Graduate School of Science and Technology, Keio University.

 Wakana Tokutake